 - Passing a background check

-- A commitment to meeting two hours a week
+- A commitment to tutoring two hours a week

 .
 You are also welcome to stop by our office in the basement of the Institute for Disability Research, Policy, & Practice on the campus of Utah State University.
-For specific instructions on exact location, please contact our director, Alice Shepherd, at Blit.firstname.lastname@example.org
+For specific instructions on exact location, please contact our Program Coordinator, Alice Shepherd, at firstname.lastname@example.org

 Q. Do I need to have teaching experience before I can become a volunteer tutor?

 Previous experience is not necessary.
 We provide volunteers with the tutoring materials and training they need to be an effective tutor.
 Training will be complete virtually via Zoom.
 Volunteers will also receive on-going training through monthly online group training sessions.